UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Formulate test cases to prove a function design specification
 - Use test-driven development principles to define a function that accepts parameters, returns values and passes all tests
 - Handle errors gracefully via exception handling
-- Source and use functions stored as Python code in another file, as well as those in Python packages/libraries

 ### Module 7: Handling other advanced(?) data formats and missing & erroneous values